 In this, the Instant Search displays the results only partially.

-One reason behind Outlook search not working can be a problem in Window Indexing service.
-And to fix the search problem, you have to rebuild the “Index” created by the indexing service.
+One reason behind Outlook search not working could be a problem with Window Indexing service, which requires rebuilding the “Index” created by the indexing service.

 Rebuilding the Index